BitGo/key-recovery-service-v2/README.md

 **Under no circumstance should private keys be stored on the key server.**

-1. The KRS server is developed in NodeJS.
+1. The KRS server is developed in NodeJS 6.
 Install NodeJS and NPM

     [NodeJS Installation Guide](http://howtonode.org/how-to-install-nodejs)
-2. The KRS server stores public keys in a MongoDB database.
+2. The KRS server stores public keys in a MongoDB 3 database.
 Install MongoDB on the same server as the KRS server, or on a separate server on the local network.

     [MongoDB Installation Guide](https://docs.mongodb.com/manual/installation/)
 3. Clone this repository